Techtonica/curriculum/command-line/command-line-interface.md

 ### Common Mistakes / Misconceptions

 - **"I have always just download everything I need with my mouse.
-I don't need to use command line interface."** As you continue on your path to programming, you will learn new languages and tools.
-There are some tools out there that can only be access via CLI, and you may need to use it for your language or your work environment.
+I don't need to use command line interface."** As you continue on programming, you will learn new languages and tools.
+There are some important tools out there that can only be access via CLI.
 One example is NPM, a tool that is use by almost every JavaScript developer.

 - **"I am afriad of getting into the wrong directory.
-Isn't it easier to just click and type? "** In the coming practice, you will learn about common commands like `ls` and `pwd` that will allow you to check your directory.
-Once you get into the habit of using CLI, you can quickly navigate through files and directories without leaving the keyboard, greatly increasing your speed and efficiencies.
+Isn't it easier to just click and type? "** In the practice, you will learn about commands that will allow you to check your directory.
+Once you get into the habit of using CLI, you can quickly navigate through files and directories without leaving the keyboard, greatly increasing speed and efficiencies.

-- **"But what if I accidentally got into important directories or files that can affect my computer's operations? "** Most files and directories related to computer operation are protected by sets of safe guard.
+- **"But what if I accidentally got into important directories or files that can affect my computer's operations? "** Most files and directories related to computer operation are protected in some way.
 They could be hidden or have higher permission settings.
-Hidden files, for example, have a dot in front of them (".ssh") and you can't see them unless you use certain commands or change your computer settings.
-Therefore, to edit such files and directories, you will have to take additional steps.
-If you are accessing hidden files or asked to override permissions, and you don't know why you are doing it, feel free to check with the instructor.
+Hidden files, for example, have a dot in front of them (".ssh") and you can't see them without certain commands or special settings.
+If you are such files and you don't know why you are doing it, feel free to check with the instructor.

 ### Independent Practice